 The fact is that babies love when the mom or dad holds them close, which makes them not only warm, but comfortable.
 However, unless you happen to be built like an Olympian, your shoulders and arms are bound to get tired from holding the baby.
-This is the point where a soft-designed carrier comes into play.
+This is the point where a soft-designed carrier comes into play, and why we’ve come up with this list to determine the best baby carrier for you to use.
 According to market research, it shows that every year, different brands enter the baby carrier market.
 This makes it very difficult for someone to make an informed decision about the best brands to go for.

 |Device Name||Weight Limits||Available Positions|

 |The BabyBjorn||Up to 24 Pounds||Front Inward & Front Outward|

 As a matter of fact, it has been proven that many parents simply buy the first one that they see.
 With time, they begin noticing some issues with it, thus requiring them to purchase a new one.
 This is the main reason we took time, effort, and some resources to come up with top brands for you to choose from!

 It is important to note that some of these brands have been in the market for more than a decade (good examples are ERGO and BabyBjorn); while some are relatively new to the market (good examples are Tula and Nest).
 The products we put to the test to determine the best baby carriers mostly range in price from $35 to $150.
 Not too surprisingly, we found out that the prices went hand in hand with quality.
 Also, as we were testing these products, we did not accept any freebies so that we can show that we offer honest and unbiased reviews of these products.